amratab/bookstore/README.md

-This is a e-commerce website for selling books:
+This is a e-commerce website for selling books "bookstore":
+Used : javascript, ruby, sinatra

 User functionalities:
 1) Register using sign up link on the first page.(located in upper right hand menu)
 2) Once registered, sign in to use the website.